sfc-gh-ebotwick/techup_26_eval_hol/README.md

 ## 4. Challenge!

 You should have seen a decent improvement in your evaluation metrics going from your baseline to your optimized agent.
 Now lets take things a bit further and see how far you can take your agent!
+This is your turn to use your AI and Snowflake knowledge to apply new methods to the agent to see how high we can push our agent quality.

+A few ideas of things to try
+- An updated Semantic Model
+- A new orchestration model
+- Enriched tool descriptions

+The world is your oyster - get creative and see if you can impress the judges - LLM and Human!